Yves Djidda

-Yves Djidda (born July 14, 1988) is a footballer from Cameroon who currently plays for Gokulam FC.
+Yves Djidda (born July 14, 1988) is a retired footballer from Cameroon who most recently played for Gokulam FC.

 Career

 Djidda began his career in Cameroon and when he came to Israel he played for Hakoah Amidar Ramat Gan F.C.
 After that he moved to Maccabi Ahi Nazareth and he represented his new team against his previous team and scored a goal in the second play-off game, that helped his club to promote to the upper league.